venkatreddysangita/venkatpublicrepo/README.md

 ### Assumptions and Key Points
 - OOB features are untouched like forms, views, sitemap etc. so that customization is done for the requirements only
 - The Solution needs to be tested by assigning the different security roles to users
-- Users should be have the 'Basic User', 'Customer Service app access' security roles in addition to the custom security roles for testing
+- All Users should have the 'Basic User', 'Customer Service app access' security roles in addition to the custom security roles for testing purpose
 - Customisation of the 'Resolve' button is done only at the form level and not the home page of Case Entity
-- I am unable to setup the Sharepoint site on the trial, always comes back with invalid url.
+- I am unable to setup the Sharepoint site on the trial instance, always comes back with invalid url.
-- Sharepoint permission can be managed on the security role level and hence satisfy the requirement of followup entity having the documents access
+- Sharepoint permission can be managed on the security role level and hence it satisfies the requirement of followup entity having the documents access
 - Have used Power automate cloud flows instead of plugin for the creation of followup entity records to avoid unnecessary coding.
 The same scenario can be done using plugin
 - During testing, please note the security roles assigned to a user directly and inherited through the team's security roles have an affect on the access.
 Example - USer A has CS Agent role and also part of Escalation Team